sa7mon/venmo-data/README.md

 * **Uncompressed size:** 10.87 GB
 * **Transaction Count:** 7,076,585

+Each transaction contains lots of information about the sender and receiver, but does not include dollar amounts.
 A sample transaction .json file is included as `sample.json`

 ## Download Dataset